Delivering change in local communities

 At OnPath Energy, we believe in a just transition to renewable energy which is fair, inclusive and benefits everyone, with nobody left behind.
 We believe that by harnessing the power of wind and solar energy here in the UK, we can help to drive down energy bills for households and place local communities at the heart of the transition to a greener future.

-A just transition
+Supporting a just transition

-OnPath is helping the UK transition to 100% renewable energy in a way which benefits everyone.
+OnPath Energy is helping the UK transition to 100% renewable energy in a way which benefits everyone.
 We believe no one should be left behind in the transition to a greener future and strive to develop the long-term partnerships that will help take us there.

-For OnPath, a just transition means:
+For OnPath, supporting a just transition means:

-– Innovating our technologies to drive down energy bills for UK households.
+Innovating our technologies to drive down energy bills for UK households.

-– Creating change at a local level in full partnership with communities to ensure they benefit socially, economically and environmentally from our projects.
+Creating change at a local level in full partnership with communities to ensure they benefit socially, economically and environmentally from our projects.

-– Ensuring long-term energy security for the nation by harnessing and storing renewable energy on UK soil.
+Ensuring long-term energy security for the nation by harnessing and storing renewable energy on UK soil.

-– Building climate resilience into communities to help them navigate the changing future.
+Building climate resilience into communities to help them navigate the changing future.

 Projects

-Our projects are more than just a means to create renewable energy, they are regional, community-led projects that benefit everyone.
+Our projects are more than just a means to create renewable energy, they are regional, community-led projects that benefit everyone:

 240,000+

-UK homes had their annual demands met by OnPath in 2023
+UK homes had their annual demands met by OnPath in 2024

 £2.1 million+